 To help readers with the fundamentals of Marxism, and to reply to the biggest myths surrounding Marxist ideas, we provide here a series of answers to the most frequently asked questions about socialism, communism, and revolution.

-- Reading the following key articles, which outline the fundamental ideas of Marxism.
+The following key articles also outline the fundamental ideas of Marxism.

 Click on the links below to skip straight to the questions you're interested in finding answers to.

 Many people seem prepared to accept that capitalism is unable to solve problems such as unemployment, homelessness, hunger and war.
 Many would agree in theory that, if the vast resources of the world were used rationally in order to meet human needs rather than for the profits of a few billionaires, everybody on the planet could be guaranteed a decent standard of living.

 Yet in order to maintain a system in which eight individuals control as much wealth as half the world’s population combined, we’re told by the ruling class that the current state of affairs is natural, since it is in humanity’s “nature” to be greedy and selfish.
 Any attempt to implement a more egalitarian system, we are lectured, is therefore doomed to failure – so don’t even think about it!

 On the surface, this can appear convincing, particularly given the failures of Stalinism in the 20th Century.
 But what really is our “human nature”?
 The further you look back in history, the more difficult it becomes to talk about a universal set of values that applies to all humans at all times.